-This has been a big year for Camila Mendes; the 23-year-old actress landed the role of Veronica Lodge on the CW’s Riverdale—an incredibly well received drama series based on the vintage Archie comics.
-(If you haven’t already, we highly recommend cancelling any and all plans in order to binge-watch it).
+This has been a big year for Camila Mendes; the 23-year-old actress landed the role of Veronica Lodge on the CW’s "Riverdale"—an incredibly well-received drama series based on the vintage Archie comics.
+(If you haven’t already, we highly recommend canceling any and all plans to binge-watch it).
 The other day, we caught up with Mendes at the W Hotel in Hollywood, where she was getting ready for the Teen Choice Awards; she's nominated for "Choice Scene Stealer."

 We caught Mendes during the short window of time she was in L.A.—she was only in town for 24 hours before she had to get back to filming the show in Vancouver—to get a behind-the-scenes look at her pre-red carpet prep and speak to her about all things health, wellness, and beauty.
 Keep scrolling to see her stunning TCAs look.

 Mendes usually goes for "fresh-faced, dewy makeup with a thin, clean cat eye and flesh-toned lips."
 This has become her default event and red carpet makeup.
 "I love a polished, natural look for both hair and makeup," she told us.
 "Basically, just accentuating and polishing what's already there so that I feel like an elevated version of myself."